find your perfect postgrad program

 Beach life is a definite bonus of living in France – the French Riviera along the Mediterranean coast in the south offers wonderful warm climate and some amazing coastline and fantastic beaches.
 The Atlantic Ocean on the west coast of the country offers large rollers great for surfers!

-France is currently ranked as being the wealthiest nation in Europe and the French enjoy a high standard of living, with good healthcare facilities and a high level of public education.
-France is a founding member of the United Nations, and a member of the G8, G20, NATO, OECD and the World Trade Organisation.
+People in France enjoy a high standard of living, with good healthcare facilities and a high level of public education.
+France is a founding member of the United Nations, and a member of the G8, G20, NATO, OECD and the World Trade Organization.

 The currency in France is the Euro.

 French universities are public institutions and enrolment is open to any student holding a French baccalaureate or its foreign equivalent – for example ‘A’ levels in the UK.

 As well as having universities, France also has specialised schools – some of which are public and some of which are private.
 They are prestigious institutions and very selective in their admissions, enrolling much less students than the universities.

 Specialised schools, also known as ‘grandes écoles’, train students for professions in engineering, management, art and architecture.
 Graduates from specialised schools are in high demand in the French workplace, and indeed worldwide.

 As with universities at many other countries in Europe, the European Credit Transfer System (ECTS) is implemented to help with the admissions procedure, although each institution does set its own admissions policy.

 Similarly to studying in the UK, academic year begins in September or October and ends in May or June – exact dates vary between institutions and programs.
 Students are assessed throughout each semester with tests – they then have exams at the end of each semester in February and June.